DeepHMS/Sci-Hunter-SHoDH/README.md

 ## 📜 License

 Sci-Hunter is protected under the **MIT License**.
 The software is provided "as is", without warranty of any kind, express or implied.
 Users are free to use and distribute the software in accordance with the terms of the MIT License, while retaining appropriate copyright and license notices.

+**Authentication & Privacy:** A quick login is required to access the tool.
+The email address provided will be used solely to satisfy NCBI API requirements for server requests and will be associated only with that active session.